hinge-health/helm/README.md

 ## Example add custom repository

 Sometime you may want to add a custom repository, like [chartmuseum](https://github.com/helm/chartmuseum).
-For th

 ```yaml
 # .github/workflows/pr-cleanup.yml